Examining the influence of anisotropy on the fundamental mode of nonradial oscillation in neutron stars on a complete general relativistic scheme: General relativistic equations

 with

-As usual, the parameter $m$ represents the mass within the sphere radius $r$.
-Eq.~\eqref{tov} is known as the hydrostatic equilibrium equation, it is also known as the Tolman-Oppenheimer-Volkoff equation \cite{tolman,oppievolkoff}, modified from its standard form to include the anisotropic factor $\sigma$, see Ref.~\cite{bowers1974}.
+As usual, the parameter $m$ represents the mass within the sphere of radius $r$.
+Eq.~\eqref{tov} is the hydrostatic equilibrium equation, also known as the Tolman-Oppenheimer-Volkoff equation \cite{tolman,oppievolkoff}, modified from its standard form to include the anisotropic factor $\sigma$, see Ref.~\cite{bowers1974}.

 Eqs.~\eqref{tov}-\eqref{phi_eq} are integrated from the center ($r=0$) to the surface of the star ($r=R$).
 This solution starts at the center of the star $r=0$, where:

 and the star's surface is determined by $p_r(r=R)=0$.
 Moreover, the interior line element connects smoothly with the exterior Schwarzschild vacuum metric at the star's surface.
 Thus, the inner and outer potential metric functions are connected by the relation: